martinchernyavskiy/Notes/CS/CS 544/Week1/Caching.md

 ## Cache Policies
 ?
+- For browser visit, when you visit and the page isn't cached
 - When to load data to cache?
 	- When read something, add it
 	- Exception includes if it won't be read again